 Manque (Low) / Passe (High) | 1/1 | 48.64% | 2.70% |

-* In French roulette, when even money bets are placed and the ball ends up in the zero pocket, only half of the bet is returned to the player.
-This is known as the “half-black” or “en prison” rule and reduces the house edge when placing even money bet to 1.35%.
+* In French roulette, when even-money bets are placed and the ball ends up in the zero pocket, only half of the stake is returned to the player.
+This is known as the “half-back” or “en prison” rule and reduces the house edge on even-money bets to 1.35%.

 The Impact of the House Edge

-It goes without saying that the edge the house has over players will have a major impact on the results they will enjoy over the long term.
-In spite of the fact that with the single-zero roulette variants, the edge of the house is smaller, its influence will be profound and constant, which we will illustrate now.
+It goes without saying that the advantage the house holds over players has a major impact on the results they will experience over the long term.
+Despite the fact that the house edge is smaller with the single-zero roulette variants, its influence remains both profound and constant, as we shall illustrate now.

-Let’s assume that you have decided to stake a total of £50 per spin by staking 10 chips, each of which is worth £5.
-This will mean that the house will collect £1.35 for each of the wagers you will make.
-Therefore, if we assume that you decide to spend about an hour at the roulette table, this will mean that ultimately, you will have made about 70 stakes.
-What this means is that in such cases, the casino will collect £94.50 from the wagers you have made, thus eating up a significant portion of your gaming bankroll.
+Let’s assume that you have decided to stake a total of £50 per spin by wagering 10 chips, each worth £5.
+This means the house will collect about £1.35 from each of your wagers.
+Therefore, if you spend about an hour at the roulette table, you will make roughly 70 wagers.
+In such a case, the casino will collect about £94.50 from the wagers you have made, eating up a significant portion of your gaming bankroll.

-Gambling enthusiasts who still struggle to figure out how their gaming bankroll is likely to deplete while they bet on roulette should certainly pay more attention to the following example.
-Let’s assume that you prefer to bet on black rather consistently, and you will risk a single chip for a total of 370 spins in order to figure out how long your bankroll will last and what your wins and losses will be.
+Gambling enthusiasts who still struggle to figure out how their bankroll is likely to deplete while they bet on roulette should pay close attention to the following example.
+Let’s assume that you prefer to bet on black consistently and risk a single chip for a total of 370 spins to find out how long your bankroll will last and what your wins and losses will be.

-During the course of these spins, players will see the zero to show up about 10 times, which will cost them 10 of their chips.
-The results from the rest of the spins will fall in line due to the fact that black will show up 180 times, so will red.
+During the course of these spins, players will see zero appear about 10 times, which will cost them 10 chips.
+The results of the remaining spins will balance out because black will appear 180 times, and red will do the same.

 Distinguishing between True and Casino Odds

-Becoming a successful roulette player does not go without reading up on the difference between true and casino odds.
-So as to make sure that gambling enthusiasts will easily make heads or tails of the matter, we will first explain what odds are.
+Becoming a successful roulette player requires reading up on the difference between true and casino odds.
+To ensure that gambling enthusiasts can easily make heads or tails of the matter, we will first explain what odds are.

 As you might already know, roulette is an entirely chance-based casino game, which means that players’ actions will have no effect on the way in which the game pans out.
 The same does not apply to casino games that are skill-based as in such cases, the decisions gambling aficionados make will have an impact on the results they will ultimately enjoy.